The focus of this ring is on the main diamond and the band itself, where you can decide on different metal finishes or gold colors.

 Three stone engagement rings pack a punch in terms of their carat weight and their overall appeal.
 They feature three diamonds, a larger center with two smaller side stones and can range in terms of shape and size depending on your preferences.
 You can use 3 of the same diamond cut or you can decide to go with a center stone that differs from the cut of the side stones.
 As with all engagement rings, you can pick your metal and its finish as well as how you would like your stones set, bezel and prong settings being a few great options!

-A halo or double halo design is for someone who loves lots of sparkle.
+A halo ring or double halo ring design is for someone who loves lots of sparkle.
 Small diamonds are usually pave, bead or prong set to surround the center diamond, whatever shape it may be.
 Many celebrities have been known to go with large halo style rings, but again no matter the carat size of your center stone or your melee, the halo is a great way to play with the light refraction of the diamonds and is a very regal style engagement ring!